-Grapes are rich in minerals, especially potassium, magnesium, manganese, a little less phosphorus, fluorine, calcium and iron, and other trace elements.
-Strawberries have a significant supply of ballast substances, tannins and tartaric, malic, succinic, and silicic acids.
+Grapes are rich in minerals, especially potassium, magnesium, manganese, a little less in phosphorus, fluorine, calcium and, iron, and other trace elements.
+Strawberries have a significant supply of ballast substances, tannins, and tartaric, malic, succinic, and silicic acids.

 The Most Important Health Benefits of Eating Grapes Are:

 - grapes regulate acid in the stomach and intestinal peristalsis, cleanse the blood and kidneys, drain water, and detoxify the body;

 - strongly alkalizes the body;

 - fresh grape juice strengthens convalescents, promotes appetite and digestion;

 - Grape sugar raises blood sugar levels quickly, but due to B vitamins and fiber, the effect is significantly reduced, so grapes have only a medium glycemic index and, together with the seeds in moderation, are also suitable for people with diabetes;